 Carrot cake is an easy enough recipe for even beginning bakers!

-Mix the sugar, oil and eggs in a large bowl or stand mixer.
-Add the flour, baking soda, baking powder, and cinnamon.
+- Mix the sugar, oil, vanilla extract and eggs in a large bowl or stand mixer.
+Add the flour, baking soda, baking powder, kosher salt, ginger, cloves, nutmeg, and cinnamon.

-Pour the batter into two well-greased and floured 9 inch cake pans or one 9 x 13 inch pan (homemade cake release can also be used instead of baking spray).
+- Pour the batter into two well-greased and floured 9-inch cake pans (homemade cake release can also be used instead of baking spray).

 When the cake is fully cooled, prepare the frosting.